Xand6/Xand6/README.md

 - 👀 I’m interested in programming languages
 - 🌱 I’m currently learning C, Python
 - 💞️ I’m looking to collaborate on development new projects
-- 📫 How to reach me ...
+- 📫 How to reach me: alexandrehonoratosabino@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...